ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/tf-oci.md

 - a routing table (public)
 - a security list (public)

-You can notice that we use _public_.
-This mean that those resource have the possibility to be accessed from a public network such Internet, they could have a public IP assigned to them.
+You will notice the use of _public_.
+This mean that the resources have the possibility to be accessed from the public internet (they could have a public IP address assigned to them).

-In OCI, some services are only available in a private subnet, those are not accessible directly from the Internet (for example MySQL HeatWave Database Service).
+In OCI, some services are only available in a private subnet, those are not accessible directly from the internet (for example MySQL HeatWave Database Service).

 ### Network Resources

-We will start by defining all the resources listed above in a dedicated Terraform file: `network.tf`:
+Start by defining all the resources listed above in a dedicated Terraform file named `network.tf`:

 ```console
 data "oci_identity_availability_domains" "ad" {